eyipcm/designpattern/readme.md

 ----

 ## [Structural pattern](https://refactoring.guru/design-patterns/structural-patterns)

+Structural design patterns explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient

  1. Adapter - Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
  2. Bridge - Decouple an abstraction from its implementation so that the two can vary independently.